braxten509/startup/README.md

 - Added a button on the main page that lets you chose and use a date from the calendar
 - Restructured the entire site to use React routing
 - Added logout functionality

+### JS & HTTP
+- Added login credential sending and retrieving to the server
+- Added create account feature that sends data to the server and blocks duplicates from being made
+- Added random quote getter to about page
+- Set up backend for HTTP requests and added custom requests to login and dummy ones for future use